GE

 The headline — Bestinvest 0.40%, AJ Bell 0.25% — tells you who wins on UK funds.
 It says nothing about US ETFs, ready-made portfolios, cash balances, or frequent trading.
 Each sits on a different tier that most comparison sites either gloss over or quote wrong.

 This is the version with every tier intact, priced at five portfolio sizes, including the 1.23 percentage-point cash-interest gap that works out to £1,230 a year on a £100,000 cash-heavy ISA.
-Read to the end before you transfer anywhere.
+Do the maths before you transfer anywhere.

 Six tier structures, not one headline rate